Ixcatl/fables_novasophonia/docs/core/attributes.rst

 All spells and some actions cost Magic.
 It may be restored by resting, and through certain other means.

 This Pool is normally unlocked once a character takes a rank in a mystic Path.
-Magic has a base maximum value equal to half of the character's Insight rounded up, and each additional rank taken in a mystic Path increases this maximum by 1.
+Magic has a base maximum value equal to half of the character's Savvy rounded up, and each additional rank taken in a mystic Path increases this maximum by 1.

 Stash
 -----
-The amount of materials a particularly inventive critter has on them to jury-rig items with.
+The amount of materials a particularly inventive critter has to jury-rig items with.

-Stash is only accessed when a Path or other source grants it, and the base maximum Stash is equal to half of the character's Insight rounded up.
+Stash is only accessed when a Path or other source grants it, and the base maximum Stash is equal to half of the character's Savvy rounded up.

 Given a character knows the recipe for an item or a category of items, Stash can be used to cobble them together on the spot.
 An item has a Stash cost of 1 per 100 value, rounded to the nearest hundred but never 0.
 Created items fall apart or become inert at the end of the scene, due to their improvised nature.